zerovm/zwift-ui/README.md

 There is a list on containers screen and files screen.
 The list is presented only if there are files to show.
 Otherwise, a message and a button with action that will allow to add new items to the list.
 Each item on the list is a row.
-Each row has 5 columns: icon, container / file name, size, number of file in container / last time file is modified, menu icon button.
+Each row has five columns: icon, container / file name, size, number of file in container / last time file is modified, menu icon button.

 Empty containers / files list has an icon button positioned on center